Ahmed Haroun: Early life and education

 Born in 1964, Haroun is from the state of North Kordofan.
 He comes from the Bargo tribe in western Sudan.
 He was trained as a lawyer.

 Career and allegations

 At one time Haroun was Sudan's youngest minister of state.
-He also accused in participating in mobilizing and training of tribal fighters to attack civilians during the counterinsurgency in South Sudan.
+He is also accused of participating in mobilizing and training tribal militias to attack civilians during the counterinsurgency in South Sudan.
 He also participated in the mobilization of the Murahileen militia and the conduct of military operations in Kordofan during the 1990s.

 During the time Haroun served as the minister of state for interior affairs, from April 2003 to September 2005, he also managed the Darfur Security Desk, which coordinated different government bodies involved in the counterinsurgency campaign in Darfur, such as the police, the Janjaweed, the Armed Forces, and the Intelligence Service.
 This department also managed access of NGOs and the media to Darfur.
 From 2006 to 2009, he was the minister of state for humanitarian affairs.